 If you have chosen to you Facebook or Google to join TripAdvisor, you will be taken to a page to sign in to this account (unless you have chosen to always stay signed in to these accounts).
 Follow any instructions needed until you return to the TripAdvisor website.

-Click the green Join button to confirm that you would like to create a TripAdvisor account.
+Click the green Join button to confirm that you would like to create an account.
 TripAdvisor.com will send you an email to confirm that you have signed up for TripAdvisor.

 And that’s how you create a TripAdvisor account!
 Consider reading our next tutorial on how to use TripAdvisor, to learn how you can make the most of your new TripAdvisor profile.